-(0.02) in related variety is associated with a 4.8 percentage point increase in the probability of diversification into non-extractive products after four years (Model 4) and a 7.0 percentage point increase in extractive products (Model 6).
+Similarly, the effect of related variety on introducing a new product and maintaining comparative advantage remains positive and highly significant but the effects have reduced regardless of the type of product, as seen in Models (2), (4), and (6).
+An increase of one standard deviation (0.02) in related variety is associated with a 4.8 percentage point increase in the probability of diversification into non-extractive products after four years (Model 4) and a 7.0 percentage point increase in extractive products (Model 6).
 Yet related variety has a stronger role in preventing abandonment in non-extractives than in extractives - as earlier observed.
-The above further underlines that developing comparative advantage in new non-extractive goods is less path-dependent than in mining and energy products requires more significant efforts for countries specialised in extractive sectors.
+The above further underlines that developing comparative advantage in new non-extractive goods is less path-dependent than in mining and energy commodities; in other words, diversifying into non-mining or energy products requires greater efforts for countries specialised in extractive sectors.

 We also identify significant differences when examining macroeconomic variables.
-The coefficient for the mining price index in Models (3) and (4) indicates that a one standard deviation increase (0.25) in the log of the price index is significantly associated with a 12-percentage point decrease in the probability of developing a comparative advantage in non-extractive products four years later (i.e., $0.48 \times 0.25 \times 100$).
-A similar effect is observed across all products (Models 1 and 2), which is also significant at the 1 % level.
+The coefficient for the mining price index in Models (3) and (4) indicates that a one standard deviation increase (0.25) in the log of the price index is significantly associated with a 12 percentage point decrease in the probability of developing a comparative advantage in non-extractive products four years later (i.e., 0.48\0.25\100).
+A similar effect is observed across all products (Models 1 and 2), which is also significant at the 1% level.
 However, no significant effect is found for extractive products.

 Moreover, the level of economic development shows a negative association with diversification overall.
-Models 1 to 4 suggest that an increase of 1.4 (a standard deviation in the sample) in the log of GDP per capita is associated with a reduction in the probability of diversification for all products and non-extractives equivalent to 4.2 percentage points (i.e., $0.03 \times 1.4 \times 100$), results significant at the 5 % and 10 % levels respectively.
+Models 1 to 4 suggest that an increase of 1.4 (a standard deviation in the sample) in the log of GDP per capita is associated with a reduction in the probability of diversification for all products and non-extractives equivalent to 4.2 percentage points (i.e., 0.03\1.4\100), results significant at the 5% and 10% levels respectively.
 The negative relationship, however, appears to be much larger and robust with extractive products.
-Models (5) and (6) in Table 3 indicate that an increment of 1.4 in the log of GDP per capita is associated with a reduction in the probability of having a comparative advantage in extractive commodities equivalent to 13.3 to 13.6 percentage points, significant at the 1 % level.
+Models (5) and (6) in Table 3 indicate that an increment of 1.4 in the log of GDP per capita is associated with a reduction in the probability of diversification for all points (i.e., 10.03\1.4\100), results and robust with extractive products.
+Models (5) and (6) in Table 3 indicate that an increment of 1.4 in the log of GDP per capita is associated with a reduction in the probability of having a comparative advantage in extractive commodities equivalent to 13.3 to 13.6 percentage points, significant at the 1% level.

 The real exchange rate (REER) does not appear to be significant at any level across these specifications.
 This is consistent with the previous empirical works that failed to find a relationship between diversification and exchange rates.
-A possible explanation could be the vast number of currency management regimes and the circular causal relationship that was discussed in the literature review.
+A possible explanation could be the vast number of currency management regimes and the circular causal relationship which was discussed in the literature review.